-Benefits were recognised in the UKL longevity assumptions, reflecting our relevant experience and updates to the rate of historic and future mortality improvement including the adoption of CMI 2017, as described in section D2.2.2.
+Benefits were recognised in the UKL longevity assumptions, reflecting our relevant experience and updates to the rate of historic and future mortality improvement including the adoption of CMI 2019 and a reduction in the long term rate for males from 1.75% to 1.5%, as described in section D2.2.2.

 The base mortality tables have been updated to reflect latest experience data.
-The mortality rates are expressed as a percentage of the CMI '2008 series' mortality tables.
-Future mortality improvements have been changed to CMI\2017, as described in section D2.2.2.
+The mortality rates are expressed as a percentage of the CMI '2008 series' mortality tables (using the versions published in 2017 that incorporate the adjustments proposed by the CMI High Age Mortality Working Party (HAMWP) after making certain adjustments as described in Section D.2.2.2).

-Bulk Purchase Annuity longevity assumptions have been updated to reflect the experience of occupational pension schemes in the public and private sector, as described in section D2.2.2.
+Bulk Purchase Annuity longevity assumptions reflect the latest experience of occupational pension schemes in the public and private sector, as described in section D.2.2.2.
+The assumptions use the latest Club Vita data tables which were introduced at YE19.

-These changes reduced the best estimate liability, net of reinsurance recoverables, by £563 million.
+These changes reduced the best estimate liability, net of reinsurance recoverables, by £371 million.